leofaraf/start/README.md

 Next it (sys-master) contains tables, first system-tables (like sys-master, then sys-trash)

 At second, it keeps user tables.
 Each table is linked list.

+##### TO REMEMBER

+redesign dbs - collection-master doc-next key as next document, doc-content-next as next collection